 As we come to the end of week 3 and the end of our course, I want to thank you all again for the level and quality of engagement.
 It has been a really rich week and we have covered a lot of ground .
 We have travelled to Swarthmoor Hall, explored the words and ideas of Margaret Fell, heard about what happened after 1652 and have had a brief look at the various ways in which Quakerism has developed since the seventeenth century.
-Thanks for all your enthusiastic feedback and suggestions of a part two course.
+Thanks for all your enthusiastic feedback.

 At the same time, by the time he is writing his journal in the 1660s and 1670s, many puritan ministers like Lampitt have themselves been displaced from their livings as the Church of England restored itself alongside the monarchy.
 Maybe it was strategic to say how much he found Lampitt objectionable.

 For those who asked, James Nayler was one of the Yorkshire Seekers and Fox would have met him when he came north after his release from Derby jail in 1651.
 Like many Quakers, Nayler, convinced of the truth of the Quaker message, followed the needs of the movement and travelled westward.
 He had reached Swarthmoor Hall by the time that Thomas Fell returned from his Judge’s circuit and was perhaps the first to talk with Judge Fell.